 You will want to reach out to the emergency contact or next of kin on rental agreement and let them know that your tenant has died, if they don’t know already.
 The person in charge of your tenant’s estate, and often members of the family, will come in and remove the valuable items, heirlooms, and anything else that they want to keep.

 How soon do you begin the undiscovered death cleanup?

-Once it is established that everything that is going to be removed has been removed from the property, then you can call in a biohazard cleanup company in Marietta to remediate your rental property of all biohazards, leaving it sanitized and safe for to rent again.
+Once it is established, everything is going to be removed from the property.
+Then you can call in a biohazard cleanup company in Marietta.
+The company will remediate your rental property of all biohazards, leaving it sanitized and safe for to rent again.
 This could be as easy as cleaning up a mattress or as extensive as ripping out flooring and drywall.
 Even if there seems to be only a small stain on the carpet or wood flooring, body fluids can seep underneath and create a stain on the padding and subfloor five times as large.
 In such cases, the flooring has to be removed and replaced.
 It’s best to take care of the unattended death cleanup as quickly as possible.

 Do I have to disclose the unattended death?

 If directly asked about the property’s past, the landlord or landlord’s agent must disclose the unattended death in the Marietta rental house.
 Other questions about the property’s past should be honestly answered to the best of their knowledge as long as they do not violate any state, local or fair housing rules or regulations.